 You Might also like

 By Ricardo — 8 years ago

-This is a must listen so make sure to check it out and share!
-As always you can email the show at email@example.com.
+This is a must listen so make sure to check it out and share it up!
+As always if you have any questions or you want to be a guest on the show you can email the show at email@example.com.

 Episode topics –